Get the agreement

 (ii) Cash election, available only on a Qualified Financing.
 A “Qualified Financing” is a bona fide priced equity financing of the Company whose proceeds, aggregated with the proceeds of other bona fide priced equity financings of the Company closing in the trailing four quarters, are at least 1.0 times the aggregate claims then outstanding under this form (the sum across the class of each position’s Unreturned Purchase Amount times its Multiple), the aggregate claims measured excluding positions held by affiliates of the Company and positions issued within six months before the financing.
 Upon the closing of a Qualified Financing, the Holder may instead elect, by the next quarter’s election date, redemption of the position at the Unreturned Purchase Amount times the Multiple, funded from the proceeds.
 The cash election arises only when a financing clears this fundability bar.

 (iv) Substance over form.
-A transaction or series of transactions undertaken with the purpose or effect of recapitalizing the Company while avoiding the triggers in this Section 5(d) is treated as a Qualified Financing for purposes of the cash election in Section 5(d)(ii).
-[FOR COUNSEL: Adrian to word the precise anti-avoidance standard.]
+A transaction or series of transactions undertaken with the purpose or effect of recapitalizing the Company, or of effecting a Change of Economic Control, while avoiding the triggers in this Section 5(d) is treated as a Qualified Financing for purposes of the cash election in Section 5(d)(ii).

 (v) Section 6(e) applies to Graduated Positions.